jiwonhan1/Movie-Booking-Site/README.md

 ![Languages](https://img.shields.io/github/languages/top/jiwon-seattle/Movie-ticket-booking)
 [![MIT license](https://img.shields.io/badge/License-MIT-orange.svg)](https://lbesson.mit-license.org/)

+**This application was developed by react-redux.**

 ## 1. User Flow

 This is a movie ticket booking site with create/read/update/delete functionality.
-A desirable user would be a administrator or employee of movie theater.
+There are main feature : **movie management** and **movie booking**.

+1. A user is guided to the site at the first initial page.
-1. A user is able to receive movie data from movie API.
+1. A user is able to navigate the site through nav bar.
-2. A user is able to choose employee mode in the first web page.
+2. A user is able to see a movie list.
-3. A user is able to create new movie in the system and that is added to a movie list.
+3. A user clicks a specific movie and page turns to movie detail page.
-4. A user is able to see all movies list in the main page.
+4. A user is able to see movie information in detailed.
-5. A user is able to check each movie's detail in detail page.
+5. A user is able to delete the movie in the detail page.
-6. A user is able to book or cancel the ticket in booking page.
+6. A user is able to update the movie clicked by `EDIT` in the movie detail page.
-7. A user is able to update ticket status as per reservation or cancellation.
+7. A user is able to add a new movie clicked by  `Add Movie` at the nav bar.
-8. When tickets are sold out(ticket quantities are equal to 0), the "Out of stock" message is shown.
-9. Ticket quantities are limited to 8, so system notifies a user that limited ticket quantities when canceling tickets and ticket numbers reach 8.
+8. A new movie is created with timestamp.
+9. A user is able to navigate to Booking page.
-10. A user is able to delete a movie in detail page and the movie is excluded in the movie list in main page.
+10. A user is able to choose a movie on the drop down menu to make a reservation.
+11. A movie screen and seat information comes up.
+12. A user is able to choose a seat and if seat is already booked, `Already booked` message is shown.
+13. After booking, a user is able to check ticket amounts decreased in the movie detail page.

 ### Future improvements